2024 USSF Referee Program Certification RequirementsClick here to download the U.S. Soccer Referee Program 2023 License Pathway document

 The Law book has undergone a major overhaul, which reflects the transformation of the organization itself.
 The new revision is a true milestone and the adopted amendments symbolize a bolder step into the future of football and the Laws of the Game.

-You can download a copy of a US Soccer Game and Supplemental Report by clicking the button below.
+You can download a copy of a U.S. Soccer Game and Supplemental Report by clicking the link below.
 Complete and submit this form to the appropriate competition authorities (e.g., local league, tournament director, cup coordinator, etc.) as directed.
 If needed, and in addition to the U.S. Soccer Referee Report, the U.S. Soccer Supplemental Referee Report can be used for instances of referee assault, referee abuse, dismissal of team officials, sending-off offenses, serious injuries, game abandonment or other substantial occurrences.

 Lifetime membership for the U.S. Soccer Federation Referee Program is available for those select individuals that have displayed a thorough dedication to the program.
 In addition to their contributions, nominees must also meet the following criteria:

 - Minimum age of 60